Bakshi Asuman facilitating a media workshop organized by PHAU recently.

 Sophia Sadisnky the Guttmacher Institute’s communications manager presenting the research findings to the journalists.

 The workshop was attended by 18 health journalists from different media organisations like Daily Monitor, The East African, Capital FM, Radio One, Delta TV, PM Daily to mention but a few.
-Leah Kahunde from Radio One termed the research findings as eye opening.
+Leah Kahunde from Radio One termed the research findings as eye-opening.
 She vowed to report adolescent issues as they are not as other people want them to be.
 “We cannot hide away from the fact that these young girls are having sex even when society does not want to acknowledge that.
 We need to help them make the right decisions about their health.”
-Umar Weswala, an independent blogger who runs an online platform called The Community Agenda urged government to take such research findings seriously and stop criminalizing abortion, “Abortion is already happening even if it is illegal in our country.
+Umar Weswala, an independent blogger who runs an online platform called The Community Agenda urged the government to take such research findings seriously and stop criminalizing abortion, “Abortion is already happening even if it is illegal in our country.
 Why doesn’t the government legalise it to make it safe and avoid these unnecessary deaths of our young girls?”
 He said.

 Sarah Kibisi from PM daily reacting to the research findings during the media workshop.